 I work for a U.S. corporation and I am an American resident under the U.S. law, but I will be transferred to a Japanese subsidiary from January 20 to September 20 this year.
 Is it necessary to pay taxes in Japan when my salaries and wages are paid from the parent company in the United States?

-If your salaries and wages are paid from Japan, income tax and special income tax for reconstruction will be withheld from your salaries and wages.
-As they will be paid from your home country, your salaries and wages will not be withheld in Japan.
+But your salaries and wages will be paid in your home country and the income tax and the special income tax for reconstruction will not be withheld in Japan.

-In this case, you are required to submit the quasi-final tax return and make payment for the income tax calculated based on the tax rate of 20.42% on your employment income, as well as the special income tax for reconstruction before leaving Japan.
+In this case, you are required to submit the quasi-final tax return and pay the income tax and the special income tax for reconstruction calculated at the tax rate of 20.42% on the amount of your salaries and wages before leaving Japan.